-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("Topic 326").
 This ASU requires timelier recording of credit losses on loans and other financial instruments held.
-Instead of reserves based on a current probability analysis, ASU 2016-13 requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
+Instead of reserves based on a current probability analysis, Topic 326 requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 All organizations will now use forward-looking information to better inform their credit loss estimates.
-ASU 2016-13 requires enhanced disclosures regarding significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
+Topic 326 requires enhanced disclosures regarding significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
 These disclosures include qualitative and quantitative requirements that provide information about the amounts recorded in the financial statements.
-In addition, ASU 2016-13 amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
-This standard is effective for the Company's fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-The Company will adopt the new standard in the first quarter of fiscal year 2020.
-The Company is currently evaluating the effect the new standard will have on its financial statements.
+In addition, Topic 326 amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
+In April 2019, the FASB issued ASU2019-04 Codification Improvements to Topic 326, Financial Instruments - Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments to introduce amendments which will affect the recognition and measurement of financial instruments, including derivatives and hedging.
+In May 2019, the FASB issued ASU 2019-05, Financial Instruments - Credit Losses (Topic 326); Targeted Transition Relief.
+The amendments in this ASU provide entities that have certain instruments within the scope of Subtopic 326-20 with an option to irrevocably elect the fair value option in Subtopic 825-10, applied on an instrument-by-instrument basis for eligible instruments upon adoption of Topic 326.
+This standard and related amendments are effective for the Company's fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
+The Company will adopt the new standard in the first quarter of fiscal year 2023.
+The Company does not anticipate this new standard will have a material impact on its financial statements.